jmihali/evolutionary_algorithm/experiment_selection/experiment_selection.md

     * Tournament size of 1 does poorly as expected (selecting a random candidate).
 Tournament size of 2 works.
 Increasing tournament size from 2 to 4 improves performance and convergence rate in generations.

+    * Further increases above 4 or 8 tend to decrease performance.
+This could be because increasing tournament size decreases randomness and thus diversity.

     * Increasing tournament size to 16, 32, and up doesn't improve performance in general and sometimes even decreases it by converging to a bad solution.

-       That said convergence speed in generations tends to increase with tournament size increasing up to a limit.
+    * Convergence speed in generations tends to increase with tournament size increasing up to a limit.
+This could be explained by larger tournaments allowing for the best individuals to be selected more quickly.

+    * Computational cost seems to increase with tournament size.
+A very rough estimate could be that it takes 2-4x (maybe more) as much time to run selTrounament method with tournament size of 32 compared to 1-8.

     * Given the constant parameters tournament selection strategy works alright for tournament size of 4 and 8 in this case.

-* It is non trivial to converge to a good solution and have a lot of diversification.
-Diversification tends to decrease with finding a good solution in a manner that isn't completely random.
-If there is the global optimum is far from all the best local optima then this makes sense, however if the global optima isn't much better than some of the local optima then it would be desirable to keep a more diverse population.
-Selection goal I'd say is to converge to an optimum while keeping diversification high for long enough so that the final optima is close to the global one.
-Selection via tournament does this pretty well, but could benefit from a mechanism to retain more diversity.
-  (Maybe this could be done via multi objective optimization, where in addition to fitness also similarity is measured.)
+* Many selection methods were unsuitable for our problem/data and thus performed poorly or completely randomly (i.e. selRoullete, selLexicase, selNSGA2, selRandom).
+  These selection methods may be useful in conjunction with others, but not alone.

+* What is important for a good selection algorithm?
+My opinion: ability to preserve some randomness/diversity, while also having a logical selection mechanism to move towards a good solution in a way that makes sense/isn't fully random.
+  * There are multiple ways to preserve more diversity, here are some ideas I think might work:
+    * Parallel populations: POP_A = selTournament(POP_A, POP_B); POP_B = selRand(POP_B)
+    * Multi objective optimization: in addition to fitness add a dissimilarity/diversity objective (need to define a (dis)similarity measure, for example Euclidean distance)